Money is important and it’s necessary. Whether we like it or not, money drives

 Ancient-Egyptians

-General Conesus recognizes something
+General Conesus recognizes something as having value

-Yeah, money as a tangible item could
+Yeah, money as a tangible item could go away.

 Very essential.

-somebody.
+No, I would feel horrible killing somebody.
 I would view it as blood money.

 Kara S.